How Index counts impressions

 • And the Media Owner supports OMID, Index will send our impression notification and your burl at the same time, when at least one pixel of the banner is painted into the device's viewport.

 • And the Media Owner does not support OMID, but does support burl, both you and Index will receive burl-based impression notifications at the same time.
+Index puts our impression tracker in the bid.burl to the publisherClosed The owner of a website or app where advertisements are served., which then redirects to your burl.

-• And the Media Owner does not support OMID or burl, your burl will be placed in the adm, and both you and Index will receive burl-based impression notification.
+• And the Media Owner does not support OMID or burl, your burl will be placed in the ad markup (adm), and both you and Index will receive burl-based impression notification at the same time.

 Note: Index uses a TTL of 600 seconds for adm-based impression notifications from Media Owners, and a TTL of three hours for OMID and burl-based impression notifications.